giorgiop94/digital-garden/_notes/the map is not the territory - misplaced concreteness -.md

 ---
-title: the map is not the territory -menu is not the food-
+title: the map is not the territory - misplaced concreteness -
 ---
 Fallacy of misplaced concreteness, [[everything constantly changes (impermanence)]]